springernature/vpat/springerlink.md

 <br><br>
 In articles, anchor links that refer to same-page supplementary figures or tables use only the number of the supplementary material as their link text (e.g. "Figure 1" will be linked to only by the number "1").
 This is likely to be insufficient context for screen reader users.
 Repetitive links (e.g. "show more" or "view all" type links in lists of content) may not be differentiated from each other.
 <br><br>
 Images located at checkout.springer.com lack accessible text, and do not provide adequate context when they are used as links.
+These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>
 Third party scripts including advertising scripts or customer services widgets (among others), may inject content that includes links with no accessible text, or poorly-named accessible text.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs or are actively seeking solutions.
 Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 <br><br>